cloudwatt/openstack-metering/README.md

 * `MetricName` - Choose the name of the metric.  'openstack.keystone.stats' by default.
 * `Verbose` - Add some verbosity, visible in the collectd logs.

+# Debug #

+A litle utility is given to run the plugin on the command line in the bin directory.
+To use it give the collectd script as argument and some other required parameters.
+Not all parameters are yet supported.

+    ./bin/collectd-cli.py --script ./lib/collectd-nova-hypervisor-stats.py \
+            --auth_url $OS_AUTH_URL --username $OS_USERNAME --tenant $OS_TENANT_NAME --password $OS_PASSWORD

 # Graph examples #

 ## collectd-nova-hypervisor-stats ##